Study Abroad FAQs

 Q: Do I book my own flight?

 A: The International Partnerships and Study Abroad Office works closely with a local travel agency to arrange for students participating in the same study abroad program to fly together.
 Students traveling to London or Olviedo will fly with a Canisius Professor to their host destination.
-Students travelling elsewhere will have the ability to book their own flight; however, we strongly advise the use of the travel agent to provide support and minimize hardships throughout your journey.
+Per Canisius policy for all students, faculty, and administrators, the use of the travel agent is required, to provide support and minimize hardships throughout your journey.
 The cost of airfare is not included in the study abroad fee.

 Q: Will I have the opportunity to travel while I am studying abroad?